incubyte/incubyte.github.io/content/blog/five-git-tricks.md

 ```

 This will take care of all the steps mentioned above + more.

-Why work hard when you can work smart right?

 ## 2. Create a new branch and track it with remote